This post is a compilation of all the information I’ve seen from phenibut reviews, as well as my own experiences with this substance.

 I recommend you take the F.A.A.
 Version.

-What to Do alongside Taking Phenibut to Help Your Stress, Anxiety, and Low Moods (Phenibut Is Not Enough)
+What to Do alongside Taking Phenibut to Help Your Stress, Worries, and Low Moods (Phenibut Is Not Enough)

 As I keep repeating over, and over, Phenibut is NOT something to take daily, and you’ll need to cycle it here and there to maintain its positive effects, make sure you don’t build high tolerance, and to give your neurotransmitter sites a break.